Terradue/abiquo-cli/README.md

-jclouds-labs-cli
+abiquo-cli
 ================

-jclouds-labs-cli is a command line tool that allows you to interact with jclouds LABS part of the library
+abiquo-cli is a command line tool that allows you to interact with a provider that exposes an abiquo API.
+It uses the jclouds (LABS) library.